Previous Meeting: Bill King

-The Real Dad’s Army; The role and training of British Auxiliary Units in World War 2.
+The Real Dad’s Army; The role and training of the British Auxiliary Units in World War 2.

 Last night saw the first event of the BMMHS, with a fascinating talk by local historian Bill King, assisted by his wife Flora, on how Britain intended to repel a German invasion in 1940 through the use of ‘underground’ resistance fighters.